RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
+374.43_2 (7-June-2014)
+   - FIXED: NTFS disks couldn't be mounted (Paragon driver not loading due to a kernel change) (AC56, AC68)

 374.43 (6-June-2014)
    - NEW: User-configurable refresh period to trigger a DDNS update after a certain number of days.